can a smart plug dim lights

 • Confirm that your smart plug dimmer is compatible with your smart hub.

-• Check that the bulbs you’re trying to dim are capable of being dimmed and that they play nice with your smart plug dimmer.
+• Check that the bulbs you’re trying to dim are capable of being dimmed and that they’re compatible with your smart plug dimmer.

 • Look at the plug on the lamp you’re dimming and make sure the smart plug dimmer supports that number of plugs.